m4rthaswur1d/crypto-arima/README.md

 **Regime characteristics analyzed via:**
 - Return distributions
-- Regime persistence
+- Regime persistence (stability of volatility states over time)
-- Transition matrices
+- Transition matrices (empirical probabilities of moving between regimes)
-- Average regime duration
+- Average regime duration (typical length of each volatility state)

 **Result:**
 Volatility exhibits strong regime persistence for both BTC and ETH, with high-volatility states remaining stable approximately **90–95%** of the time on a day-to-day basis.